mattly/bork/Readme.md

 Bork is a bash-based DSL for making assertions about the state of a system.

 Bork was born out of frustrations with using tools like [Chef][] and [Puppet][] (or puppet-based [Boxen][]) for config management.
 It aims to do one thing well: config management.
 It does not on its own perform orchestration, role management, collaboration or versioning tools, or dependency management.
 You *could* hack together an orchestration system on top of bork (if you think about orchestration in terms of making assertions), but on its own, bork knows nothing about that.
+I use bork to setup my development machines, my vagrant images, my production servers, and manage my vim plugins.

 Bork is written against Bash 3.2 and common unix utilities such as sed, awk and grep.
 It is designed to work on any UNIX-based system, and be aware of platform differences between BSD and GPL versions of unix utilities.